Chevrolet Avalanche Insurance Rates

 Wyoming | $1,090 | -$134 | -10.9% |

-Choosing high deductibles could save up to $290 each year, while buying higher liability limits will increase premiums.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $533 extra every 12 months.
+Choosing high deductibles can save as much as $290 every year, whereas increasing liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will raise rates by up to $533 more per year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying $1,400 to $2,100 extra each year, depending on your age.
-A high-risk auto insurance policy can cost anywhere from 42% to 127% more than average.
+If you have a few points on your driving record or tend to cause accidents, you could be paying at a minimum $1,400 to $2,100 extra every year, depending on your age.
+Insurance for high-risk drivers ranges as much as 42% to 127% more than average.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year